daos-stack/daos/doc/admin/deployment.md

 the main process can respond to requests over the client API for information through the SPDK interface.

-The dmg is a tool built on top of the management api and can be used to verify that the DAOS servers are up and running.
+dmg is a tool built on top of the management api and can be used to verify that the DAOS servers are up and running.
 It is to be run as a standard, unprivileged user as follows:
 ```